When it comes to considering automation for your business, there are many questions waiting to be answered:

 There are two different ways you can go when choosing software for business process automation:

-• Using a software product that has been created to solve a more generic problem that regularly occurs within a specific segment.
+Software products that are created to solve a more generic problem that regularly occurs within a specific segment.
 A good example would be word processing software, time tracking applications etc. These products can be installed and customized relatively easily.

-• A software solution that has been custom-built and configured to solve a specific customer problem.
+Software solutions that are custom-built and configured to solve a specific customer problem.
 It can be created out of several products and built on a software platform.
 This requires a services element as it is inherently custom-made.

 The first step to take is to identify your business goals and needs.
 In this case, companies should ask themselves what will make them more competitive in the marketplace.
 Is it getting goods to market quicker or decreasing the price of your product by improving your margins?